CUMGroup/AMOGUS/docs/Developer Docs/4. Testing/zTest Report.md

 ![Class Coverage](../../assets/images/metrics/testing/metrics2.png)

 ## Recommendations
+Unit testing with xUnit.Net and Moq is easy to use and get up and running.<br>
+Future projects should use a better solution to display the code coverage.
+For example [Codecov](https://about.codecov.io/) to display coverage in pull requests (for reference see [this](https://fibo952390745.wordpress.com/2023/05/04/week-13-ci-coverage-and-chores/)).

+Furthermore a better solution to collect and document test cases (other than manual) should be practiced!

 ## Conclusion
 To summarize, very few issues were detected.
 The found errors could be resolved very quickly and the overall software quality is very good!